10 Ways to Break Sugar and Carb Habits

 As I mentioned before, a good chocolate chip cookie is easily my favorite treat.
 I particularly love those big, soft coffee shop cookies from the glass case.

-Unfortunately, confectionaries like this are a perfect storm of refined white flour, loads of sugar, and rancid seed oils… along with a laundry list of additives to maintain its soft shelflife so we can pretend it just came out of the oven (oh, and 300-400 useless calories to boot!).
+Unfortunately, confectionaries like this are a perfect storm of refined white flour, loads of sugar, and rancid seed oils (the Three Horsemen of the Apocalypse)… along with a laundry list of additives to maintain its soft shelflife so we can pretend it just came out of the oven (oh, and 300-400 useless calories to boot!).

-At my old work, one of the vending machines has such a cookie, fresh off the assembly line.
+At my old work, one of the vending machines had such a cookie, fresh off the assembly line.

 Around 3pm, I would walk over to the other building where the cookie was, spend too much for it, gobble it down, and walk back to my desk.